Files in Project Directory

 Manifest Files

-uses "manifest
+maelstrom-go-test uses “manifest

 files” for non-tar layers.
 These are like tar files, but without the actual

 data contents.
-These files are stored in .maelstrom-go-test/cache/manifests/
+These files are stored in .maelstrom-go-test/cache/manifests/ in the

 project directory.